-Through application by a Component to the NBoD, a member who has retired may be granted Honourary Membership for outstanding service to the PSAC.
+Through application by a Component or a Directly Chartered Local to the NBoD, a member who has retired may be granted Honourary Membership for outstanding service to the PSAC.

 Honourary members shall not be required to pay dues to the PSAC and shall not be entitled to vote at meetings or to election to office in the PSAC, but shall be entitled to all other rights and privileges of membership in the PSAC.